 Amount of Education Required for Careers Related to Other Alternative Medicine & Systems

 Some degrees associated with other alternative and complementary medicine and medical systems may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for other alternative and complementary medicine and medical systems careers below.

 |Education Level||Percentage of Workers|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||76.1%|

 Online Other Alternative Medicine & Systems Programs

-In 2018-2019, 9 schools offered a other alternative and complementary medicine and medical systems program of some type.
+In the 2020-2021 academic year, 9 schools offered some type of other alternative and complementary medicine and medical systems program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.